djeada/Simple-Web-Server/README.md

 * The web server can also store the state of the client, such as the cookies that the client sends to the server.

 <h1>What is a port?</h1>
 Web servers use ports to listen for incoming requests.
 The port number is a number that the server uses to identify itself.
+The two standard ports used by web servers to connect with web clients are 80 and 443.

 <h1>Requirements</h1>